gustavorodrig/decode-tool-plugin-intellij/README.md

 # decode-tool-plugin-intellij
-Plugin for intellij IDEA to decode base64, Gzip and Private keys
+Plugin for intellij IDEA to decode base64, Gzip and Http request method